fastapi/fastapi/docs/async.md

 So, about the egg and the chicken, how do you call the first `async` function?

-If you are working with **FastAPI** you don't have to worry about that, because that "first" function will be your endpoint, and FastAPI will know how to do the right thing.
+If you are working with **FastAPI** you don't have to worry about that, because that "first" function will be your path operation function, and FastAPI will know how to do the right thing.

 But if you want to use `async` / `await` without FastAPI, <a href="https://docs.python.org/3/library/asyncio-task.html#coroutine" target="_blank">check the official Python docs</a>